 Although not a huntable game species, this part of Texas does have a small population of the incredible Montezuma Quail and they have been seen on the ranch!

-Improvements: The rustic stone main lodge and adjacent casitas are the center piece of the main lodge compound.
-The compound provides sleeping accommodations for the largest of extended families and are more than adequate for a commercial hunting operation (can comfortably accommodate 25-28 people).
+Improvements: The rustic stone main lodge and adjacent casitas are the centerpiece of the main lodge compound.
+The compound provides sleeping accommodations for the largest of extended families and is more than adequate for a commercial hunting operation (can comfortably accommodate 25-28 people).
 Also present are an extraordinary great room with dining room, library, bar and stone fireplaces; all surrounded by a wraparound porch.
 The compound includes a commercial kitchen, additional expansive patios and firepit area.
 The compound includes a walk-in cooler/freezer, game cleaning area, gun locker room, a shop, utility room, a large covered garage/barn for vehicle storage, and an attractive converted windmill-pila swimming pool.

 Elsewhere on the ranch are the 4BR and 3.5BA foreman’s residence and headquarters compound between the front gate and the main lodge compound.
 In the SE quadrant there is a small hunting cabin that sleeps 4, affectionately referred to as Camp II.
 And in the high fenced Newman Pasture, there is a 1,500 SF residence (used by one of the full-time staff) and associated historical outbuildings.

 Water: There are three operating water wells with submersible pumps and approximately 8 miles of underground and above ground water pipeline for domestic and livestock/wildlife use.
-The Newman pasture well services the Newman pasture, headquarters compound and northern portion of ranch; the south well waters the main lodge compound, and the Camp II well services Camp II.
+The Newman pasture well services the Newman pasture, headquarters compound and northern portion of the ranch; the south well waters the main lodge compound, and the Camp II well services Camp II.
 The Cave Creek canyon in the NE quadrant has several active springs/seeps providing water for wildlife.
-There are numerous dirt tanks, guzzlers and other watering facilities distributed throughout ranch.
+There are numerous dirt tanks, guzzlers and other watering facilities distributed throughout the ranch.

 Taxes: The open space lands of the ranch (not including improvement areas) are taxed under 1D1 Wildlife Management for ad valorem tax purposes.